 AirPods Max: 14 tips to master Apple's latest wireless headphones

-The AirPods Max are Apple's first over-ear headphones, and they include some impressive features.
+The AirPods Max are Apple's first over-ear headphones, and they include some interesting features.

 More in www.cnet.com